RULE 3.5 ELECTRONIC FILING IN DISTRICT COURTS

-(2) All documents filed after the initiating pleadings must be filed electronically except for documents filed by self-represented litigants and prisoners.
-After June 1, 2013, initiating pleadings must be filed electronically in civil, non-juvenile, cases.
+(2) All documents filed after the initiating pleadings in criminal and juvenile cases must be filed electronically.
+All documents in civil, non-juvenile, cases must be filed electronically.
 A party who files a complaint in a civil case must electronically serve notice of filing on the other parties or their attorneys.

-(1) Approved formats for documents filed electronically are WordPerfect (.wpd), Word (.doc or.docx), Tagged Image File (.tif), Portable Document File (.pdf) and ASCII (.txt).
+(1) Approved formats for documents filed electronically are WordPerfect (.wpd), Tagged Image File (.tif), Portable Document File (.pdf) and ASCII (.txt).

 (2) All paragraphs must be numbered in documents filed electronically.
 Reference to material in such documents must be to paragraph number, not page number.
 Paragraph numbering is not required in exhibits, documents prepared before the action was commenced, or in documents not prepared by the parties or court.(c) Time of Filing.

 (1) A document in compliance with the rules and submitted electronically to the district court clerk by 11:59 p.m. local time is considered filed on the date submitted.
 A document electronically signed by the court is considered filed when the e-signature is affixed.